 - Video Marketing

 When used appropriately, these outlets and tools can amplify your message.

 Understanding the types of customers you are trying to reach will help optimize your marketing for cleaning services.
 Today, ‘place’ refers to where you intend to sell your product or service both on and offline.

 Develop a Marketing Cleaning Business Plan

-Working from a marketing cleaning business plan will provide a guideline for who your target audience is, how you should advertise, and who your competition is.
+Working from a marketing cleaning business plan will provide a guideline for who your target audience is, how you should advertise cleaning services, and who your competition is.
 You can create an effective marketing plan on your own.
 Be sure to provide an overview of your business along with details like who you are, what your objectives are, and a clear promotion strategy.

 15 Ways How to Market Your Cleaning Business